fractalmandala/brhatNew/src/routes/dhiti/vidyakshetra.md

 This year - as part of the geography and economics curriculums, students participated in an immersive learning experience by taking a Field Experience Trip to Odisha.
 They not only learned about geography and economy, but temples and architecture, history, craftsmanship, and sustainability.

-Through this type of experiential and practical learning, the conventional ‘knowledge transfer’ goes from shallown data downloading to a deeper connection with the world we live in, empathy with it, and finally toward truth-seeking.
+Through this type of experiential and practical learning, the conventional ‘knowledge transfer’ goes from shallow data downloading to a deeper connection with the world we live in, empathy with it, and finally toward truth-seeking.

 In the beautiful diary compiled below, they share their reflections on the textiles, temples, and artcraft of Utkala region.